UltraCart/rest_api_v2_sdk_python/docs/StorefrontApi.md

 Retrieve library items

-Retrieves a lbirary items based on a query object.
+Retrieves a library items based on a query object.
 If no parameters are specified, the API call will default to the merchant id only.
 You will need to make multiple API calls in order to retrieve the entire result set since this API performs result set pagination.

 ### Example
 ```python